xxweka/MIV/README.md

 We provide the code, and instructions of executing the code, needed to reproduce the main experimental results in our paper

 This implementation of "Cross Attention Pooling" (CAP) is based on Tensorflow.
-A PyTorch implementation can be found here (coming soon)
+A PyTorch implementation can be found [here](https://github.com/xxweka/MIV-head).

 ## Instructions common to all the three tasks